CLICK HERE PHOTO LINK –>> Blue Waters to Salty Sams, April 2011

 Marathon

 The 29th saw us head towards Marathon, a change of plans.
-We contacted the boatyard there IMG_0233that we had visited previously and they agreed to pull the boat.
+We contacted the boatyard there that we had visited previously and they agreed to pull the boat.
 We needed the boat’s engine repaired before venturing any further.
 We again sailed all the way to Marathon.
 Dropped anchor at Boot Key harbour and readied the boat to be pulled.

 During our time in Marathon boatyard, the bottom was cleaned and painted.
 The sides were buffed and polished.
 The engine was serviced, new riser and hoses installed.
 All stainless steel was cleaned.
 We also restocked with parts and tools.